BlockResearchGroup/compas_fd/README.md

-# COMPAS fd
+# COMPAS FD

-Form Finding of CableMesh structures for the COMPAS framework.
+Form Finding of cable meshes using the Force Density Method.